23 April 2019 - updated 18 September 2019

 Advancing the Women, Peace and Security (WPS) Agenda requires political leadership and concrete action that will make a difference for women in their diversity on the ground.

-The full list of commitments will be compiled by UN Women and is expected to be shared as a formal document of the Security Council as a basis for follow up and review in 2020.
-WILPF will analyse these in further detail upon publication.
+The full list of commitments was compiled by UN Women and is expected to be shared as a formal document of the Security Council as a basis for follow up and review in 2020.

 >> Read about 2010 commitments and WILPF analysis here.